How to Apply

 - total amount of any current or former owed rent

 After completing the form you will have 21 days to submit all the necessary supporting information.
 Any incomplete applications after this time will be cancelled.

 We need to see copies of the documents listed below for every member of your household.
-Please email these copies to firstname.lastname@example.org - scans and photographs are acceptable so long as they are clear.
+When you apply to Kent Homechoice you will be given information about how to upload this information.